kmlawson/china-revolutions-mo3337/seminars.md

 **Overview:**

 * We'll split our time between Cohen, moving back to the Boxer Rebellion and how it was deployed in later times, Mittler, which attempts to think more explicitly about the role of culture in Mao's revolution, and Lim, which is more on forgetting than on remembering.
+* We will also discuss the three character classic and do an exercise with this in class.

 \newpage